FriendsOfSymfony/FOSRestBundle/UPGRADING.md

    Specifically ``FOS\Rest\Util\Codes`` is now ``FOS\RestBundle\Util\Codes`` and also the sub-namespace for the decoders has changed from ``FOS\Rest\Decoder`` to ``FOS\RestBundle\Decoder``.
 In practice it should be sufficient to simply search replace ``FOS\Rest\`` with ``FOS\RestBundle\`.
+ * The XmlDecoder now has a dependency on "symfony/serializer"

 ### upgrading from 0.13.1